unknownhad/Himanshu-Home/content/posts/19-05-2026-score-by-collisions-patch-by-panic.md

 ## a new severity model

-The current model treats every report as if it lives in a vacuum, One reporter, One bug, One timeline.
+The current model treats every report as if it lives in a vacuum, The old model assumed one reporter, one bug, one timeline.
 That was the assumption the old playbook ran on It no longer holds.
 Here is what severity should look like in 2026.

 **One reporter and No exploit.** Standard severity.
 Standard window.
 Business as usual.

 **Two or more reporters of the same bug.** Severity goes up a notch.
 If unrelated researchers are finding the same flaw a less friendly party probably has it too.
 Shrink the window.

-**Working exploit attached.** Critical.
-The patch window collapses from weeks to days.
+**Working exploit attached.** A working exploit makes it critical and collapses the window to days from weeks to days.

-**Working exploit and a public PoC.** P0.
-Stop the line.
-Patch now.
+**Working exploit and a public PoC.** A public PoC makes it a P0 stop the line and patch.

-The collision count is the signal.
-Use it.
+A threat actor still beat them by two months.

 Linus said the quiet part out loud last week on [LKML](https://lkml.org/lkml/2026/5/17/896):
 ![Linus Torvalds LKML AI Bug Reports Screenshot](/images/linus_lkml_screenshot.png)